pygame-community/pygame-ce/docs/reST/ref/surface.rst

           - ``area`` *(optional)*
               The rectangular portion of the ``source`` to draw.
               It can be a ``Rect`` object representing that section.
-If ``None`` or not provided, the entire source Surface will be drawn.
+If ``None`` or not provided, the entire source surface will be drawn.
               If the ``Rect`` has negative position, the final blit position will be ``dest`` - ``Rect.topleft``.
           - ``special_flags`` *(optional)*